 To find courses that have already been approved for Film and Media Arts majors in SOC, students can use the course equivalency database.
 To do so, students can type FMED into the search bar.
 This will bring up a list of courses that have been offered abroad, that have been approved to count toward your major.
 Students can then click on the name of the class and locate where FMED is listed in the comment section.
 Next to FMED, students will see a note for which major requirement the course will count.
 Students are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.

-- Prague Film Production or Photography (CET), Czech Republic For the Prague Film Production program, students may be eligible to count up to 13 credits worth of film-related courses toward the FMED major.
+- Czech Republic: Film Production in Prague (CET) For the Prague Film Production program, students may be eligible to count up to 13 credits worth of film-related courses toward the FMED major. *Please note that this is a competitive program.